Treatise on the Resurrection: Dating and authorship

 There is general agreement that the extant Coptic text can be dated to the fourth century before it was hidden in response to Athanasius’s 39th festal letter in 367 CE, which defined the scope of the New Testament.
 The original Greek treatise is usually taken to have been written in the second half of the second century, likely by a leader in the Valentinian movement.
 There is, however, debate over the date of composition.

 Early scholars Puech and Quispel (1963) argued for Valentinus's mid-second-century date (150 CE) and authorship.
 They reasoned that the abundance of New Testament content in the treatise indicates the author's possession of a collection of materials that became available after the first quarter of the second century.
 As the Church developed orthodox and heterodox positions during this time, the treatise arose from emerging heretical views.
 W. C. Van Unnik (1963) supposed an uncertain second-century date but suggested that the early-Church context led to the treatise's more orthodox view of the resurrection than other Gnostic texts.
-Malcolm Peel (1969) and Bentley Layton (1989) suggest a late second-century date.
+Malcolm Peel (1969) and Bentley Layton (1989), who wrote his doctoral dissertation at Harvard University about the text, suggest a late second-century date.
 While not impossible, the suggestion of authorship by Valentinus himself has fallen out of favor.

 Arguing for a much later, fourth-century date, Edwards (1995) suggests that the combination of orthodox and heterodox elements in the text reflects a later, more developed Valentinianism that sought unity after the Arian controversy in the mid-fourth century.
 However, Craig (2012) notes that this fourth-century date leaves little room for the original Greek manuscript to circulate and be translated before being hidden around 367 CE.
 She finds it is for that reason, given the Pauline tendencies already present in earlier Valentinianism, and the arguments of Puech, Quispel and Van Unnik, that the second-century date is generally preferred.